 To know more about the stylus accuracy of the Artist 22r Pro make sure to check out the 6 months review of Xp Pen Artist 22r Pro.

 The tip of the stylus is made of plastic and when a plastic stylus is used on a glass screen, it tends to slide a little too much.
 To counter this, some microscopic irregularities are introduced on the top surface of these displays in the form of texture.

 The textured surface provides friction to the stylus which stops the pen tip from sliding too much and gives you better control over the pen.

 It also provides a pleasing feel and that grainy sound that kind of mimics the sound of pencil on paper when drawing.

-To achieve this texture the Huion Kamvas Pro 22 uses an etched glass whereas the Xp Pen uses a textured plastic film.
+To achieve this texture the Huion Kamvas Pro 22 uses etched glass whereas the Xp Pen uses a textured plastic film.

 In the etched glass screens, the textures are engrained on the glass itself.
 The textures on the etched glass do not fade away with time and it also provides better scratch resistance.
 Plus the etched glass feels better to draw on – in comparison to plastic texture films.

 The textured on Xp Pen is basically a plastic film with texture on it.
-The film tends to lose its texture after a few quarters of heavy uses but on the bright side, it is easier to replace the film when it gets old.
+The film tends to lose its texture after a few months of heavy uses but on the bright side, it is easier to replace the film when it gets old.